Kaizen R/W

 Bring your own key

-Use your own Anthropic or Google key when you want direct provider billing.
+Use your own Anthropic or Google key.
+Your provider bills you directly.

 Your manuscript stays yours.